About

 In 2007 she was coordinator of the International Ensemble Modern Academy (IEMA) at the festival Klangspuren in Schwaz in Tyrol.
 From 2006 to 2011 she worked as a freelance journalist in the experimental and pop-cultural music field.

-From 2015 to 2020 she was a lecturer at the University of Music and Performing Arts Vienna, teaching music history and music and media culture.
-In 2021 lecturer at the Berlin University of the Arts and in 2022 at the University of Salzburg.
+From 2015 to 2023 she was a lecturer at the University of Music and Performing Arts Vienna, the Berlin University of the Arts, and the University of Salzburg.

-From 2020 to 2022 she was a postdoctoral scholar at the Center of Popular Culture and Music at the University of Freiburg, leading the FWF project "Soundscapes of 'Heimat': Mapping Musical Signatures in Heimatfilme and Bergfilme (1930-1970)".
-Since 2022 she is working as a Senior Postdoc at the University of Music and Performing Arts Vienna.
+2019 Research Sholarship of the Gerda Henkel Foundation, which was not taken up.
+From 2020 to 2022, she was an Erwin Schrödinger Fellow (FWF) postdoctoral researcher at the Center for Popular Culture and Music at the Albert Ludwig University in Freiburg and head of the research project »Soundscapes of ›Heimat‹: Mapping Musical Signatures in Heimatfilm and Bergfilm (1930–1970)«, and from 2022 to 2023 she was a senior postdoctoral researcher at the University of Music and Performing Arts Vienna as part of the FWF project.

 Photo by Carolina Frank